“Education cannot be effective unless it helps a child open up himself to life”

 Nowadays, most companies or organizations not only consider a student’s overall academic performance but also consider the holistic development of students when they recruit for various jobs.
 This makes the holistic development of students in schools and colleges very important.

-Gone are the days when parents used to spend their entire day with their child.
+Gone are the days when parents used to spend their entire day with their children.
 With the way technology is advancing and education methods changing, the parents are now interested in making their children more engaged and involved in almost all facets of learning.
 Holistic development meaning has attained a lot of importance in parenting.

 Right from the very beginning, a child is exposed to a variety of sports and activities that enable him/her to learn new things.
 This has resulted in a complete change in the way students are taught in schools as well.
 With the advent of new-age technologies and teaching methods, the overall holistic development of a child in pre-schools has become a necessity.
 For the same reasons, the holistic development of students at primary and secondary schools has also become crucial.